-Examples of information and evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done

-The provider will facilitate the inspector's observation of meetings arranged with Tusla with regard to children placed to assess oversight of children in care
+The provider will facilitate the inspector's observation of:

-- staff in the non-statutory agency in relation to arrangements in place for the oversight and monitoring of foster care placements provided by the service - foster carers providing placements through the non-statutory agency - children placed with foster carers providing services through the nonstatutory agency, and their parents.
+- meetings arranged with non-statutory agencies with regard to children placed to assess oversight of children in care - social work interactions with children placed in foster care placements provided through non-statutory agencies.

-- service level agreements with Tusla - care files of children placed with foster carers providing services through the non-statutory agency - team meetings minutes - minutes of meetings between the provider and Tusla - policies and procedures relating to the placement of children through the non-statutory agency - policies and procedures relating to engaging, monitoring and oversight of by Tusla - data and information pertaining to the non-statutory service provision - auditing and monitoring reports relating to service provision.
+- staff in the non-statutory agency in relation to arrangements in place for the oversight and monitoring of foster care placements provided by non-statutory agencies - foster carers providing placements through non-statutory agencies - children placed with foster carers providing services through non-statutory agencies, and their parents.

-the provider can evidence that its performance complies with all service and
+- service level agreements with non-statutory foster care services - care files of children placed with foster carers providing services through nonstatutory agencies - team meetings minutes - minutes of meetings between the provider and non-statutory agencies - policies and procedures relating to the placement of children through non-statutory agencies - policies and procedures relating to engaging, monitoring and oversight of nonstatutory providers - data and information pertaining to non-statutory service provision - auditing and monitoring reports relating to non-statutory service provision.

-- child-specific contract specifications, effective quality assurance mechanisms are in place to ensure providers are fully compliant with all statutory requirements and meet their accountabilities as an 'approved foster care provider'. - there are clear and effective procedures in place for joint working, communication and sharing of information between children's service area of origin, its FCC and the non-statutory agency, as required - service monitoring reports indicate the service is well run and effective in providing children with positive experiences of safe and stable care.
+- the provider can evidence that the non-statutory provider's performance complies with all service and child-specific contract specifications, effective quality assurance mechanisms are in place to ensure providers are fully compliant with all statutory requirements and meet their accountabilities as an 'approved foster care provider'. - there are clear and effective procedures in place for joint working, communication and sharing of information between children's service area of origin, its FCC and the non-statutory agency, as required - service monitoring reports indicate the service is well run and effective in providing children with positive experiences of safe and stable care.

-- there are a few gaps in the capacity of the provider to meet all its contractual obligations; but they do not impact negatively on the experience of children, or the service area has plans in progress to address these - systems of quality assurance and review of service effectiveness in demonstrating all aspects of its performance as an approved provider are not fully embedded.
+- there are a few gaps in the capacity of the provider to meet all its contractual obligations; but they do not impact negatively on the experience of children, and or the service has plans in progress to address these - systems of quality assurance and review of service effectiveness in demonstrating all aspects of their performance as an approved non-statutory provider are not fully embedded.

-- the service provider is unaware or slow to address gaps in its capacity to meet the quality or safety of service or child specific requirements set out in contracts - the provider has not effectively quality assured its performance and practice to evidence continued compliance with its approved provider status - the provider's arrangements for joint working, communication and information-sharing are not timely, child-centred or sufficiently well developed to address organisational failures or effect the required improvements. - action plans or improvements made in response to previous HIQA inspection reports or Tusla's monitoring reports have not been sustained.
+- the service provider is unaware or slow to address gaps in its capacity to meet the quality or safety of service or child specific requirements set out in contracts - the provider has not effectively quality assured their performance and practice to evidence continued compliance with its approved provider status - the provider's arrangements for joint working, communication and informationsharing are not timely, child-centred or sufficiently well developed to address organisational failures or effect the required improvements.

-Standard 25: Representations and complaints
+Standard 25: Representations and Complaints

-Health boards have policies and procedures designed to ensure that children and young people, their families, foster carers and others with a bona fide (genuine) interest in their welfare can make effective representations, including complaints, about any aspect of the fostering service, whether provided directly by a health board or by a non-statutory agency.
+Health boards have policies and procedures designed to ensure that children and young people, their families, foster carers and others with a bona fide interest in their welfare can make effective representations, including complaints, about any aspect of the fostering service, whether provided directly by a health board or by a non-statutory agency.